naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/3.IP-Connectivity/ip-connectivity.md

 - D. The highest MAC address configured on the router

 A. B, highest IP address on all of the Loopback interfaces is chosen first.

+171. What is the definition of an OSPF link?
+- A. Two routers participating in OSPF routing
+- B. Two routers that share the same area ID
+- C. A routed interface added to the OSPF process
+- D. Two routers that share the same AS number

+A. C, an OSPF link is a routed interface that is assigned to a network and participates in the OSPF process.
+This link will be tracked by the OSPF process for up/down information as well as the network it is associated with.

+172. Which statement is correct about adjacency with OSPF on a broadcast network (LAN)?
+- A. An adjacency is formed between routers on the same link.
+- B. An adjacency is formed between the designated router (DR) and every neighbor router on the same area.
+- C. An adjacency is formed between the DR and every router in the same autonomous system.
+- D. An adjacency is formed between the DR and every router in the same OSPF area.

+A. B, adjacencies are formed between the designated router and its neighbors on the same area.
+This is done to ensure that all neighbor routers have the same Link State Database.

+173. How is a DR elected for OSPF?
+- A. The DR is elected by the highest priority and highest RID in the same autonomous system.
+- B. The DR is elected by the lowest priority and highest RID in the same area.
+- C. The DR is elected by the lowest priority and lowest RID.
+- D. The DR is elected by the highest priority and highest RID in the same area.

+A. D.

+174. In which database can you see all of the routers discovered in the OSPF network in which hello packets were sent and acknowledged?
+- A. The routing table database
+- B. The neighborship database
+- C. The topological database
+- D. The link-state database

+A. B, the neighborship database is where all of the routers can be found that have responded to hello packets.
+The neighborship database contains all of the routers by RID, and each router participating in OSPF manages its own neighborship database.

+175. Which is a correct statement about OSPF?
+- A. OSPF uses autonomous systems for scalability.
+- B. OSPF uses process IDs for scalability.
+- C. OSPF uses areas for scalability.
+- D. OSPF uses RID for scalability.

+A. C, OSPF uses areas to create a hierarchal structure for routing.
+This structure begins with the backbone of area 0.
+All the other areas connect to it to form a complete AS.
+This enables scalability with OSPF since each area works independently.